 Every Valentines Day I try and come up with new ways to glob on the glitter, warm up my hot glue gun, and cut out an obscene amount of paper hearts.
 But this Valentine craft is different.
 This Valentines I made a floral chandelier that is stylish and lovely.
 It is far more mature than glitter, if you know what I mean.
-A floral chandelier made from romantic roses, carnations, and some daises (for good measure) is prefect for a sentimental dinner with that special hunk…but it also says a sweet “Happy Love Day!” to everyone running around your house.
+A floral chandelier made from romantic roses, carnations, and some daises (for good measure) is prefect for a sentimental dinner at home.
+But it also says a sweet “Happy Love Day!” to everyone running around your house.

 - Metal hoops in 2 sizes (I bought these at my local craft store)